- ICH GCP

 To provide timely access to new treatments, some eligible drugs can be approved despite uncertainty surrounding the level of clinical benefit they offer patients.

-It is not currently known if (and under which circumstances) the public would prefer to wait to access some new drugs in exchange for greater certainty surrounding their clinical benefit.
+It is not currently known if (and under which circumstances) people would prefer to wait to access some new drugs in exchange for greater certainty surrounding their clinical benefit.

-This study aims to elicit the preferences of the US public for wait times and clinical uncertainty of new drugs.
+This study aims to elicit the preferences of people in the US with experience of cancer for wait times and clinical uncertainty of new drugs.

 To elicit this information, in a survey format, respondents will be presented with a hypothetical scenario and asked to state their preferences for new treatments, each with different attributes.